krassowski/jupyterlab-go-to-definition/README.md

 Safari users: Safari does not implement `MouseEvent.getModifierState` (see [#3](https://github.com/krassowski/jupyterlab-go-to-definition/issues/3)), thus only <kbd>Alt</kbd>, <kbd>Control</kbd>, <kbd>Shift</kbd> and <kbd>Meta</kbd> are supported.

-\*\*) if those are within reach of JupyterLab - which usually limits opening of files to the level of the starting directory.

 ## Prerequisites

 * JupyterLab